-The PhD program in Sustainability Management requires the completion of 4 courses plus program milestones: professional skills milestones, the comprehensive examination, the PhD thesis proposal, and the thesis examination.
-The expected time to completion is 4 years.
+The PhD program in Sustainability Management requires the completion of 4 courses plus program milestones: professional development seminars, the qualifying examination, the PhD thesis proposal, and the thesis examination.
+The expected time to completion for a full-time student is 4 years.
 A student is expected to be in residence until the time they have completed the thesis proposal (end of fifth term).

 At a glance: